aws-samples/sample-automate-aws-supply-chain-deployment/README.md

+# Automate the deployment of AWS Supply Chain data lake through GitHub Actions CI/CD, Artifactory and Terraform in a multi-repo setup

-# AWS Supply Chain, as stated by the [AWS documentation](https://docs.aws.amazon.com/aws-supply-chain/latest/userguide/what-is-service.html), is a cloud-based supply chain management application that works with your existing enterprise resource planning (ERP) and supply chain management systems.
+AWS Supply Chain, as stated by the [AWS documentation](https://docs.aws.amazon.com/aws-supply-chain/latest/userguide/what-is-service.html), is a cloud-based supply chain management application that works with your existing enterprise resource planning (ERP) and supply chain management systems.
 Using AWS Supply Chain, you can connect and extract your inventory, supply, and demand related data from existing ERP or supply chain systems into one unified AWS Supply Chain data model.

 ## Problem Statement